Electrex/2021-fall-cs160-team-vision/README.md

 2. Use `docker-compose build` in **root** to set up images
 3. Use `docker-compose up` to run

-*From here going to localhost:3000 will bring you to app*
+*From here going to localhost:3000 in web browser will bring you to app*

 ## Conventions
 - Use descriptive names for branches formatted using dashes